 What is not clear, however, is the basis on which the UK government may make such a decision, in accordance with its own constitutional requirements (the second part of Article 50.1, i.e. under domestic law).
 The problem then being: if the referendum was legally non-binding (advisory), does the Government—through the PM—have the legal authority to trigger Article 50?

-There are two constitutional requirements at play: First, is the constitutional principle that legislation can only be altered by another Act of Parliament.
-And second (derived from the first), is the further principle that prerogative powers—residual powers of the sovereign to conduct foreign policy, amongst other things, as affected by the Prime Minister—cannot superseded Acts of Parliament, nor be enacted in such a way as to result in the statute becoming ‘dead letter law’ (This principle comes from a reading of R v Secretary of State for the Home Department ex parte Fire Brigades Union 2 AC 513; but the breadth of the principle it must be conceded depends on ones reading of the obiter).
+There are two constitutional requirements at play: First, is the constitutional principle that primary legislation can only be altered by another Act of Parliament.
+And second (derived from the first), is the further principle that prerogative powers—residual powers of the sovereign to conduct foreign policy, amongst other things, as effected by the Prime Minister—cannot superseded Acts of Parliament, nor be enacted in such a way as to result in the statute becoming ‘dead letter law’ (This principle comes from a reading of R v Secretary of State for the Home Department ex parte Fire Brigades Union 2 AC 513; but the breadth of the principle it must be conceded depends on ones reading of the obiter).